-“My Defects,” the first “story” in Diane Williams’s latest book, Vicky Swanky Is a Beauty, might serve not just as an introduction to this book but also to Williams’s work as a whole:
+“My Defects,” the first story in Vicky Swanky Is a Beauty, might serve not just as an introduction to this book but also to Williams’s work as a whole:

 I’m happy at least to do without a sexual relation and I have this fabulous reputation and how did I get that in the first place?
 I am proud enough of this reputation and it stands to reason there’s a lot that’s secret that I don’t tell anyone.

 I want to end this at the flabber, although I am flabbergasted.

 I opened the cupboard, where the treats are stored, and helped myself and made a big mess, by the lakeshore, of the food, of the rest of my life, eventually.